-English Learner Progress was 'Very Low' with only 31% of students making progress toward English language proficiency.
-43% of students decreased at least one ELPI level on the language assessment.
+English Learner Progress is also rated 'Low' with approximately 50% of students making progress toward English language proficiency.
+30% of students decreased one ELPI level on the 2022 language assessment.
 Our teachers utilize a number of best practices for supporting English learners with language acquisition, but the data indicates that our students need a comprehensive ELD program.
 The ELD program is in the process of being refined through the use of teacher survey data and a committee that will be formed over the summer to determine the most appropriate instructional resources and ways to allocate instructional time/personnel to best meet the needs of English learners.
 The school has hired a Teacher on Special Assignment to lead this work.

-To address these academic needs, the school is in the process of refining the academic intervention program to best meet the needs of students performing below grade level.
-The Student Support Specialist will ensure the students are receiving the planned interventions in the classroom and will work with the school to coordinate additional support outside of the classroom as needed.
+To address these academic needs, the school is in the process of refining the academic intervention program.
+This year the school provided a pull-out intervention program for students performing far below grade level in 2nd and 3rd grades.
+There are plans to expand the program to K-3 next year.
+Also, the Student Support Specialist will ensure the students are receiving the planned interventions in the classroom and will work with the school to coordinate additional support outside of the classroom as needed.